Brewsk11/ac-drift-mode/INSTALL.md

 Install instructions for packaged mod:

-1. Copy contents of `ac_gamedir` to Assetto Corsa install directory.
+1. Copy contents of `assettocorsa` to Assetto Corsa install directory.